rabie-snoussi/pixel-game/README.md

 <sup>_Goblin attack vertices (hitbox)_</sup>

-We also need a position, that indicates where a certain point will be in the next screen update (vector), it will be used to make the hero move like shown in the picture bellow, with the white arrow representing the vector.
+We also need a position, that indicates where a certain point will be in the next screen update _(vector)_, it will be used to make the hero move like shown in the picture bellow, the white arrow represents the vector.

 <br>